Devil's Claw Benefits

 Taking high doses of Devil’s Claw may upset the stomach in some people.
 Individuals with stomach ulcers, gallstones or duodenal ulcers should not take Devil’s Claw.

-There have yet to be any studies on Devil’s Claw and pregnant or breastfeeding women and so shouldn’t be taken by women who fall into either of these categories.
+There have yet to be any studies on Devil’s Claw and pregnant or breastfeeding women and is therefore not recommended.

-People with heart disease or high or low blood pressure should ask their doctors before taking devil’s claw.
+People with heart disease or high or low blood pressure should consult their healthcare professional before taking Devil’s Claw.